-Do you imagine yourself not being able to walk or to be active, doing the things you love?
+Do you imagine how you would feel not being able to walk or be active, doing the things you love?
 Is this thought scary for you?
 We are not talking about disabilities, but about injuries and joint problems.

 The key aspects for protecting your knees and improving your training sessions are:

-Knee wraps/ sleeves play an important role in injury prevention as they protect your knees by absorbing a part of the pressure you put on them during a regular workout.
+Knee wraps or knee sleeves play an important role in injury prevention as they protect your knees by absorbing a part of the pressure you put on them during a regular workout.
 They do this by providing your knee adequate support and stability so that you don’t accidentally hurt yourself.

 Contrary to popular belief, knee wraps/ sleeves are comfortable and flexible and will not interfere with your workout – in fact, they can give you at least a 10-15 percent increase in how much you can lift.
 They will help you overcome psychological insecurities regarding knee stability and better focus on your workouts.